Research Interests

 Interior Point methods

 Aim of the research is the development of "generic specialized" Interior Point methods, i.e., a generic approach which allows to exploit the different forms of structure available in different applications.
 For this purpose, a generic IP module has been developed which is parametric about the way in which the "core" KKT systems are solved.
 Building on this module, specialized IP approaches for problems with specific structures have been developed.
 In particular, Min-Cost Flow problems have been theoretically analyzed; [A6]; this has lead to the proposal of new classes of efficient preconditioners for the solution of the KKT systems via a Preconditioned Conjugate Gradient approach [A12, A19].
-The preconditioners can also be successfully used within multi-iterative approaches [T5] where the projection and interpolation steps are appropriately performed in such a way to preserve the graph structure of the matrix at the lower levels.
+The preconditioners can also be successfully used within multi-iterative approaches [A44, A47] where the projection and interpolation steps are appropriately performed in such a way to preserve the graph structure of the matrix at the lower levels.
 These IP approaches lend themselves well to be integrated with more traditional combinatorial MCF algorithms, a technique dubbed "extended crossover" [A20].
 The research has also been extended to Multicommodity flow problems, for which a parallel IP approach has been proposed and tested [B2].
 Currently, the focus of the research is on refining the obtained theoretical results and applying the developed techniques to other classes of structured optimization problems.

-Enumerative algorithms for nonlinear mixed-integer programs
+Algorithms for nonlinear mixed-integer programs

 An interesting line of research has focussed on reformulation techniques for Mixed-Integer NonLinear Programs (MINLP) with specific structures.
 For problems with semi-continuous variables and nonlinear convex separable objective function, the Perspective Reformulation has been proposed whose continuous relaxation provides significantly improved lower bounds.
 Since the Perspective Relaxation is a highly nonlinear program, a class of valid inequalities, called Perspective Cuts, have been developed [A17] which allow to model it as a semi-infinite program with much simpler objective function.
 Generating a finite number of these one obtains approximate solution methods, which have been shown to be efficient in some applications [A24].
-While this approach requires separability of the objective function, an effective way for applying it to non-separable problems have been proposed [A18].
-This approach has been compared with a different reformulation, based on second-order cone constraints [A26].
-Furthermore, projected versions of the approach have been proposed that have the potential of retaining a larger part of the structure of the original problem; this may be beneficial e.g. for network problems [C5].

 Single- and multicommodity flow problems

 The first target of the general algorithmic techniques I developed has been multicommodity flow problems [V1].
-These are often difficult problems, even ore so because of their extremely large size, that represent the basic modeling tool for very many applications, especially related to communication networks operations and design [A22, B1, A34, C7].
+These are often difficult problems, even ore so because of their extremely large size, that represent the basic modeling tool for very many applications, especially related to logistic and communication networks operations and design [A22, B1, A34, C7].
 The developed approaches have shown a good potential, both in sequential [A4] and in parallel [A9, B2].
 As a by-product of this research, a generic C++ interface for single-commodity Min-Cost Flow problem solvers have been proposed, and several efficient MCF codes have been either developed from scratch or ported under the interface [A12, A19, A20].
 This has allowed e.g. to easily compare the performances of different MCF algorithms under cost reoptimization [A15].

 Currently, the research focuses on extending the set of flow problems covered, e.g. considering nonlinear cost functions, on improving on each single algorithmic technique and on combining different techniques.